It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

-In a clinical trial comparing the effects of massage on people suffering from generalized anxiety disorder, participants reported that massage reduced their anxiety level by 40 percent at the end of 12 weeks and by 50 percent three months later.
+In a clinical trial comparing the effects of massage on people suffering from a generalised anxiety disorder, participants reported that massage reduced their anxiety level by 40% at the end of 12 weeks and by 50% three months later.

 Another study took place in 1996 at the Touch Research Institute.
 The research team recruited 26 adults.
 Half the participants were given chair massages two times a week for 15 minutes.
 The poor control group simply sat in a massage chair but did not receive a massage.